learn-co-curriculum/listening-to-dom-nodes/README.md

 Adding an event listener to a DOM node is easy — we just call `addEventListener()` on the node. `addEventListener()` takes to arguments: the name of the event, and a function to handle the event.

-Let's start by adding a listener for `click` events to the `main#main` element in `index.html`.
+Let's start by adding a listener for `click` events two the `main#main` element in `index.html`.
 Open the file in a browser, and in console enter:

 ``` javascript
 const main = document.getElementById('main')